jlangch/venice/doc/readme/openai-functions-weather.md

   { "get_current_weather"   get-current-weather } )
 ```

-The weather data function is defined as:
+The simplified weather data function is defined as:

 ```clojure
 (defn get-current-weather